seattlejs/seattlejs/request-to-speak.md

 # Call for Speakers

 We host meetups each month on the second Thursday.
-A typical meetup has two 20-minute talks and may also include some short lightning talks.
+A typical meetup has one 25-minute _feature_ talk and two 10-minute _lighting_ talks.

 The speakers are folks just like you!